SGrimsley02/conlang/README.md

 In the near future, plans include:
 * Central hub window for program
 * Support for recording additional language features, such as Syntax, Semantics, and Culture
+* Move over to Docker to make dependencies less of an issue
 * Expanding support for example sentences
 * Automatic IPA translations
 * Resources for coming up with conlang ideas